 You should notice that only one inbox is present even though the client is accessing multiple mailboxes/addresses.

 All mail appears in the Universal inbox which means that you will need to find another way of separating it (e.g. message rules).

-- Using Gmail to consolidate email accounts
+- Using Gmail to consolidate email from Multiple Accounts

 - Using outlook.com to consolidate email accounts

 Note: -It is important that you only use the main account to send emails if you want all of your sent emails to be available in the one account.